 Description: Personal Finance is designed to help students manage their resources and make sound personal financial decisions.
 Students have the opportunity to explore financial planning, credit, banking services, income taxes, insurance, and investments.
-Prerequisites: None
+Career components will also be incorportated.

 Method of Grading: Tests, quizzes, projects, in class work, and homework assignments